icestackjs/icestack/blog/en-US/20240103-use-icestack-to-build-your-css-ui.md

 </a>
 ```

-Convert the original long-passed `class` into `@apply`, and wrap it in the selector `.btn`, then convert the last animated `div` element into a pseudo element, and modify the style.
+Convert the original long-passed `class` into `@apply`, and wrap it in the selector `.btn`, then convert the last animated `div` element into a pseudo-element, and modify the style.

 ```scss
 .btn {